johnfmcrae/Notes/Command Line/vim Guide.md

 Deleting text in Vim also adds it to the clipboard.
 A delete command bundles in a cut fro free!

 Copying in Vim is called *yanking*, which is unfortunate because that is the term for pasting in the terminal.
 To yank (copy) text in Vim, use the `y` command.
 The `y` command has all of the extensions that the `d` command has.
-For example `yy` yanks the current line, `yw` copies the current word, and so on.
+For example `yy` yanks the current line, `yiw` copies the current word, and so on.

 To paste text use the `p` command.